BryanKCodes/tp/docs/DeveloperGuide.md

     1. Prerequisites: Have at least 5 unassigned persons with at least one person for each required role (Top, Jungle, Mid, ADC, Support).

     2. Test case: `group`<br>
        Expected: One or more rank-ordered teams are created.
 Success message shows the number of teams created, their members (formatted by role), and the number of remaining unassigned persons.
 Verify teams were created by viewing the team panel on the right.
-Team 1 should contain the highest-ranked person from each role, Team 2 the next-highest-ranked person from each role, and so on.
+Team 1 should contain the highest-ranked person from each role (unless champion conflicts prevent this), Team 2 the next-highest-ranked person from each role, and so on.

-    3. Test case: `group` with exactly 10 unassigned persons (2 per role) with unique champions<br>
+    3. Test case: `group` with exactly 10 unassigned persons (2 per role) where all players have unique champions<br>
        Expected: 2 teams are created with 0 persons remaining unassigned.
 Team 1 contains the highest-ranked person from each role, Team 2 contains the second-highest-ranked person from each role.

     4. Test case: `group` with 12 unassigned persons (mixed roles, e.g., 3 Top, 3 Jungle, 2 Mid, 2 ADC, 2 Support) with unique champions<br>